laurentb/assnet/README.rst

 You self-host your data and manage permissions to protect your privacy and control exactly who can access what information.

-Your contacts go a web interface to see and interact with your data, and you use a command-line tool to control your space.
+Your contacts go to a web interface to see and interact with your data, and you use a command-line tool to control your space.

 Overview
 --------